 The act of collecting is the main drive of my work.
-Objects I find or images I make are recorded and essentially cataloged as a stockpile to draw upon.
-The isolated object or snapshot becomes representative of time.
-These instances are collected, sorted and stacked.
+Objects I find or images I make are recorded and essentially cataloged as a stockpile for me to draw upon.
+The isolated object or snapshot becomes representative of time; iconic and universal.
+Images are collected, sorted and stacked.
+A narrative is contrived.

 My work is a series of images composed from an eclectic stockpile of personal photography, thrift store acquisitions, domestic detritus and items scavenged from the estates of the deceased.
 Found objects representing loss and familiarity are composed within vacant landscapes, sorted into books and expanded into immersive installations.
 Scanned and stitched together these images are full of seams.
 This is photography on the inside out, stretched and sustained by its remnants.
 The process is about looking, not just through the camera lens, but at the massive heap of cultural cast offs; finding connections with the image and the object.